Seattle & North Coast Railroad

 I was there in late August of 1980, and they were most certainly operating!

-There was no nine month time lag!
-Think, people!
-Shippers would have been in
+There was no nine month time lag.
+Rail shippers could have been lost to trucks.

-a BIG mess!
-Time lapse between the MILW leaving, then S&NCT was mere days!
+Time lapse between the MILW leaving, then S&NCT taking over was mere days.

 Others have created a nicely fictional roster of motive power & additional